 Unfortunately a lot of web content is unnecessarily dense and complex.
-This guideline aims to help people with learning disabilities like dyslexia.
-However, there is evidence that writing in a more readable style benefits everyone, including the organisation that publishes the content.
+While this guideline aims to help people with learning disabilities like dyslexia, writing in a more readable style benefits everyone.

 Readability testing tools

+The Web Content Accessibility Guidelines suggest that readability can be measured using readability formulas.
 Two readability testing tools are built into Microsoft Word: Flesch Reading Ease and Flesch-Kincaid Grade Level.
-You’ll need to enable them and then run the spell-checker.
+To use them, you’ll need to enable them and then run the spell-checker.
 When the spell-checker has finished, Word shows the readability statistics.

 Example readability test

 To meet the accessibility guidelines, content needs a Flesch Reading Ease score over 50, or a Flesch-Kincaid Grade Level below grade 10.
 Here’s an example, using content from the Centrelink (an Australian government agency) website.

 Interpreter and translation services

 To help customers understand Centrelink services, Centrelink provides interpreters at no cost to customers.

 Where necessary to support a claim, Centrelink also provides a free translation service for customer documents.